Let me offer you twenty-one reasons.

 11. The trombonist Barnabus Jones has absorbed the skills and techniques of the great traditional jazz trombonists in the famous recordings of the 1920s.
 He and the cornet-player work particularly well together – listening carefully to each other and responding to each other's musical phrases.
 Recently-introduced reed players (one of them English, I'm pleased to say) proved just as skilful.

-13. The Band is not afraid of key changes within tunes, sometimes because the tune is written that way, sometimes to play the tune in a key that suits the whole band and then in a key with which the singer is more comfortable (e.g. How Do They Do It That Way?) and sometimes just for the mischief of it.
+13. The Band is not afraid of key changes within tunes, sometimes because the tune is written that way, sometimes to play the tune in a key that suits the whole band and then in a key with which the singer is more comfortable (e.g. How Do They Do It That Way? and Delta Bound and Dangerous Blues) and sometimes just for the mischief of it.
 Have a listen to Cannonball.
 Notice what tricks they can play even with a 12-bar blues.
 Admire the Introduction, the Bridges and the Coda, and especially the three key changes!

 Watch it by clicking here.

-14. Tuba Skinny devises interesting endings for all tunes.
+14. Tuba Skinny devises interesting endings for its tunes.
 Listen to their very neat codas.

 |Left to Right: Shaye, Barnabus and Erika.|